Skip to main content

 2+2 is 4, not an identifier.
 Identifiers can only be alpha-numeric

-In FunC, almost any character can be a part of identifier.
+In FunC, almost any character can be a part of the identifier.
 For example, 2+2 (without a space) is an identifier.
 You can even declare a variable with such a name.

 In Tolk, spaces are not mandatory.
 2+2 is 4, as expected.
 3+~x is 3 + (~ x), and so on.